rlopzc/logger_exporter/README.md

 ## Configuration

+By default, the timestamp sent for each log to the external service is in utc: `System.os_time(:nanosecond)`

 - `config :logger, LoggerExporter, :level`.
 The logger level to report.
 - `config :logger, LoggerExporter, :formatter`.
 Allows the selection of a formatter implementation.
 Defaults to `LoggerExporter.Formatters.BasicFormatter`
 - `config :logger, LoggerExporter, :metadata`.
 Metadata to log.
-Defaults to []
+Defaults to `[]`
 - `config :logger, LoggerExporter, :exporter`.
 Allows selection of a exporter implementation.
 Defaults to `LoggerExporter.Exporters.LokiExporter`
 - `config :logger, LoggerExporter, :batch_every_ms`.
 The time (in ms) between every batch request.
 Default value is 2000 (2 seconds)
 - `config :logger, LoggerExporter, :host`.
 The host of the service.
 Required